Running to the Music: the natural motivator is a fun activity that will improve your fitness levels and is a great way to stay fit and healthy.

-If you apply that to running, music can help you run faster, longer and smoother.
+If you apply that to running, music can help you run faster, longer, and smoother.
 Music can also help calm your nerves before a race.
 It can make running a more pleasant experience.

-Compelling tunes can help runners elevate their mindset to endure training run.
+Compelling tunes can help runners elevate their mindset to endure training runs.
 Music advances the positive aspects of mood.
 It offers you excitement and happiness.
 On the other hand, it reduces negative features such as stress, exhaustion, and tension.

 The Journal of Strength and Conditioning Research observed that listening to music before a training run will get you fired up and prepare you for what’s to come.